FTCTeam11587/2016-Velocity-Vortex/README.md

 The Engineering Notebook branch will utilize the following directory structure to make builds a simple process:
 - `/main`:  Contains the .ms file which holds the text content of the Engineering Notebook
 - `/main/images`:  Contains any image content used in the Engineering Notebook.
 Files placed in this directory should have descriptive file names to identify their content.
 - `/main/output`:  This directory should be used to store the output of a groff run.
-The preferred output for the Notebook is .pdf format.
+The preferred output for the Notebook is .ps format.